d12frosted/elpa-mirror/melpa/difftastic-readme.txt

 Usage

-There are four commands to interact with difftastic:
+The following commands are meant to help to interact with difftastic:

-- `difftastic-magit-diff' - show the result of 'git diff ARG' with difftastic.
-It tries to guess ARG, and ask for it when can't.
-When called with prefix argument it will ask for ARG.
+- `difftastic-magit-diff' - show the result of 'git diff ARGS -- FILES' with difftastic.
+This is the main entry point for DWIM action, so it tries to guess revision or range.

 - `difftastic-magit-show' - show the result of 'git show ARG' with difftastic.
 It tries to guess ARG, and ask for it when can't.
 When called